ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Federation

-**Note**: This topic is still under discussion, see [issue 79](https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/79)
+**Editor's Note:** This topic is still under discussion, see [issue 79](https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/79)

 Multiple, independently-operated Transparency Services can help secure distributed supply chains, without the need for a single, centralized service trusted by all parties.
 For example, multiple Transparency Service instances may be governed and operated by different organizations that are either unaware of the other or do not trust one another.